g0tie/IntruderReporter/README.md

 IntruderReporter is a program for Windows 10 - 11 that lock your workstation and log keyboard entries and usb devices inserts until you unlock your session.

-# Download
+# Download & Install

-Go to releases page, download the last version here:
+- Go to releases page, download the last version here:
 [Download (Windows)](https://github.com/g0tie/IntruderReporter/release)
+- Uncompress zip file then click on the executable to launch the program.

 # Stack

 This software was built with C# on .Net platorm as a WPF desktop application.

 # Usage
-Download the executable from this repo then execute it.
-(Windows Only)

 ![image](https://user-images.githubusercontent.com/56622131/186404124-73f077d4-ef0a-4b0e-8506-f3f780b876dc.png)

 Then click on Lock Session button to start.